SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 ^^^^^^^^^^^^^^^

 The user must choose the number of processes and threads (see :doc:`run`).
-Furthermore, they must define how the box is split into patches (see :py:data:`number_of_patches`).
+Furthermore, they must define how the whole domain is split into patches (see :py:data:`number_of_patches`).
 Here are a few rules and recommendations to help deciding this splitting.